Displayed in the Saint-Étienne church in Bar-le-Duc, France, is the figure of René de Chalon, Prince of Orange.

 Rendered as a rotting corpse, complete with exposed muscles and skin flaps hanging off of his body, the statue served as a reliquary as well, and once held the Prince's actual dried heart — contained in a heart-shaped reliquary — in its outstretched hand.

-Known as a "transi," the rotting body was a Renaissance form in which the process of decomposition and death were shown clearly as the "transition" from earthly body to decomposition.
-"Dust to dust," it was a reminder that flesh is temporary and we will all pass into the afterlife -- presumably meant to inspire feelings of penitence and a desire to get right with God.
+Known as a "transi," the rotting body was a Renaissance form in which the process of decomposition and death was clearly shown as the "transition" from earthly body to decomposition.
+"Dust to dust," it was a reminder that flesh is temporary and we will all pass into the afterlife — presumably meant to inspire feelings of penitence and a desire to get right with God.

-Sculpted by Ligier Richier in 1547, a pupil of Michelangelo, the white stone "Transi de René de Chalon" is one of the finest and most ghoulish in the world.
+Sculpted by Ligier Richier in 1547, a pupil of Michelangelo, the white stone "Transi de René de Chalon" is one of the finest and most ghoulish of these statues in the world.
 Sadly, the sculpture no longer contains Chalon's heart; it is believed to have been stolen during the French Revolution.